-The Vacas Valley (Polish Variation): While technical skills are not necessary, it is strongly recommended that climbers should have completed our 6-day mountaineering course, Rainier or Mt.
+The Vacas Valley Route (Polish Variation) and Normal Route: while technical skills are not necessary, it is strongly recommended that climbers should have completed our Cascades 6 Day beginning mountaineering course, a Mt.
+Rainier or Mt.
 Baker summit climb, or the equivalent.
-We traverse the mountain descending a different route (and our trekking gear is brought around the mountain to meet the team).

 Please note that this climb is far more demanding than Kilimanjaro.
-In addition to the physical demands, climbers should have spent multiple nights outdoors, winter camping, completed multi-day trips with a 40 pound pack and be able to assist guides with setting up camp and tents.
-Please use the training statement to determine what fitness levels are expected, we are happy to work with you on developing a training program.
+In addition to the physical demands, climbers should have spent multiple nights outdoors, winter camping, completed multi-day trips with a 40 lb. pack (lesser pack weight if porters used) and be able to assist guides with setting up camp and tents.
+Please use the training statement to determine what fitness levels are expected.
+We are happy to work with you on developing a training program.
 While some minimum standard such as being able to run a 10K in under an hour is helpful (and well below the marker of who will be successful), it is often hard to predict how non-mountaineering training will translate to Aconcagua.

 From our training statement:

-“A reasonable goal would be to ascend 3,500 feet carrying an average pack of 40 pounds in a two to three hour period, or roughly 1,500 vertical feet per hour.”
+“A reasonable goal would be to ascend 3,200–3,500 ft. carrying an average pack of 40 lbs. in a two to three-hour period, or roughly 1,200–1,500 vertical ft. per hour.”

 Training Statement From the Guides

-“Although non-technical, this is a highly challenging climb and demands more than most other non-technical climbs (such as certain peaks in the U.S. and Kilimanjaro).
-This expedition-style climb requires the carrying of a heavy pack for multiple days, making prior physical training of three months or more critical to your success and enjoyment.
-We highly recommend our 6-day mountaineering course for climbers who have not climbed with a 50 lb. pack or are unsure of the rigors that a climb such as Aconcagua requires.
+“Although non-technical, this is a highly challenging climb and demands more than most other non-technical climbs (such as certain peaks in the US and Kilimanjaro).
+This expedition-style climb requires the carrying of a heavy pack (if no porters) for multiple days, making prior physical training of three months or more critical to your success and enjoyment.
+We highly recommend our 6 Day mountaineering course or Mt.
+Rainier/Mt.
+Baker climb for climbers who have not climbed with a heavy pack or are unsure of the rigors that a climb such as Aconcagua requires.
 We stress these points to continue our high summit success and ensure that teams are well-balanced.”

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.